Steven-H-Chen/TicTacToe/README.md

 5) Randomizer to dictate who starts first

-There are 3 variants of this project first to create the game second to establish the usage of porting classes and dependency from elsewhere in third to condense the code and allow the program to run on less code as possible (a merger of the first two)
+There are 3 variants of this project first to establish the usage of porting classes and dependency from elsewhere in second to condense the code and allow the program to run on less code as possible third to now implement the different screen transitions to have the welcome screen

 In future revisits there may be more variants to maintain old versions of the program